diagrams/diagrams-doc/manual/diagrams-manual.rst

   cabal install gtk2hs-buildtools diagrams

-Unfortunately, on some platforms you may run into difficulties installing cairo.
-Some `resources for installing cairo under Windows can be found here`_.
+Unfortunately, on some platforms you may run into difficulties installing cairo.  `See the wiki for the most up-to-date information`_ regarding installation.
 If you have trouble installing cairo on other platforms, feel free to send email to the `diagrams mailing list`_; we would like to collect reports of problems and solutions on various platforms.

-.. _`resources for installing cairo under Windows can be found here`: http://code.google.com/p/diagrams/wiki/CairoOnWindows
+.. _`See the wiki for the most up-to-date information`: http://www.haskell.org/haskellwiki/Diagrams/Install

 A native SVG backend is being worked on, and hopefully the next release of diagrams will include it by default instead of cairo.